 Failing to credit the brilliance of the two Jewish immigrants, Geshe Michael has been marketing Andin’s success as proof that his “karmic management” worked:

-I went to New York City and used what I learned [in the monastery] to start a diamond business, that diamond business has reached $250 million in sales per year and was recently bought by Warren Buffett, who is one of the richest people in the world… So many people have asked me, “What is your secret to business?” and I said, “Well, I used the idea of karmic seeds, how to plant the seeds of karma…”
+I went to New York City and used what I learned [from Tibetan lamas] to start a diamond business.
+That diamond business has reached $250 million in sales per year and was recently bought by Warren Buffett, who is one of the richest people in the world… So many people have asked me, “What is your secret to business?” and I said, “Well, I used the idea of karmic seeds, how to plant the seeds of karma…”

 But we started it on this principle, that if you give a hug purposely and kindly, a hundred hugs will come back.
 And that company was doubled every year.
 I think it’s the fastest growing company in the history of Manhattan.
 I think it’s up to 200 million now.
 You see, so it works.